Dhrupalsinh73/ImpactAlliance/README.md

-I done complate frontend work and some backend this is not a full stake project
+-> I have complated frontend work and some backend.
+-> this is not a full stake project.

 **Run this steps in terminal**